Is it a gift or is it a loan?

 His mother stated in court:

-“The bottom line is that when I am no longer able to look after myself (I am now 76) they would repay the money in a reciprocal, supportive, manner.”
+“The bottom line is that when I am no longer able to look after myself (I am now 76) they would repay the money in a reciprocal, supportive manner.”

 In April the husband wrote to his wife in an email:

-“I fail to see how you are being taken advantage of by me offering to split all of our joint assets 50/50 with you, after paying my mother’s down payment on my inheritance - which she brought forward explicitly so that we could raise a family in a house we owned rather than renting”.
+“I fail to see how you are being taken advantage of me offering to split all of our joint assets 50/50 with you, after paying my mother’s down payment on my inheritance - which she brought forward explicitly so that we could raise a family in a house we owned rather than renting.”

 However, the wife then included the following: